 Funded under the Marie Skłodowska-Curie Innovative Training Networks programme (MSCA-ITN), the Quantimony project will provide PhD-level training to 14 early-stage researchers (ESRs) in the field of III-Sb semiconductor science and technology.
 ESRs will be trained in and exposed to a variety of scientific disciplines, including solid state physics and technology, semiconductor growth and device processing, material and device characterization, electronic band structure theory, numerical device simulation, and industrial up-scability aspects, with the aim of providing them with the necessary scientific skills and tools to perform scientific and engineering work in this diverse and interdisciplinary domain.

 Quantimony is configured as a multi-site network comprising eleven internationally-renowned research teams as beneficiaries: seven universities, one research institute, two large corporations and one SME.
-It is enhanced by fourteen partner organizations, seven of which are industrial partners, three are large scale research facilities and four are internationally-leading academic groups.
+It is enhanced by thirteen partner organizations, six of which are industrial partners, three are large scale research facilities and three are internationally-leading academic groups.
 The combined consortium spans eleven countries: eight European, plus USA, Taiwan and Brazil.

 Via Quantimony, the beneficiaries and partner organisations will cooperate to prepare a new cohort of researchers to jointly instigate the transition of III-Sb materials from their current status of high-performance, high-cost niche application towards scalable and industrially relevant technologies.